 We invited friends and family, and we wanted our guests to have fun!
-We also didn’t want to spend too long planning it (or paying for it!).
-Our backyard wedding ended up being kind of like a garden party or BBQ which happened to include a wedding ceremony.
+We also didn’t want to spend too long planning our wedding (or paying for it!).
+Our backyard wedding turned into a garden party BBQ which happened to include a wedding ceremony :)

 The boys wore herb boutonnieres made by a wonderful local organic flower farmer.
-They also had a lovely scent and held up well throughout the day without wilting in the sun.
+They had a lovely scent and held up well throughout the day without wilting in the sun.
 I’m not sure that boutonnieres are entirely necessary for a wedding, but if you do have them, they don’t need to be a bunch of flowers!
 They can just be a few sprigs of greenery from the garden.

 One of the best parts about getting married in your own backyard is that you can get ready at home without the bother of transportation.
 I really liked the comfort of being at home getting ready with my bridesmaids while also being able to keep an eye on the setup happening in the yard.

 Check out how beautiful my bridesmaids are!
-They are probably smiling because I let them choose their own dresses 😉 Honestly though, I think it’s important to really consider the well-being of your wedding party and guests.
+They are probably smiling because I let them choose their own dresses ;) Honestly, though, I think it’s important to really consider the well-being of your wedding party and guests.
 If no one had any fun at my wedding, I’d rather just elope and save everyone the bother.
 If you’re lucky enough to have the wonderful help and support of family and friends for your wedding, treat them well!

 Our flowers were in line with the informal vibe of a backyard wedding.
 The bouquets were pretty wild…full of dark green foliage and simple white flowers.
 Everything was local and organic, which made me feel good about the footprint of our backyard wedding.

 Wedding bouquets don’t have to be formal!
-I do love big, formal bouquets, but they didn’t really suit a relaxed, backyard event.
+I do love big, formal bouquets, but they didn’t really suit a relaxed backyard wedding ceremony.
 These garden bouquets were far more appropriate for a welcoming gathering at home.
-My bridal bouquet was almost all foliage, with just a bit of Queen Anne’s Lace, some white Scabiosa, and a Cafe Au Lait Dahlia.
+We put them out in vases after the ceremony where they doubled as wedding reception decorations.

 We held the ceremony in the late afternoon.
 It can be quite hot in our area in August, especially during mid-day, so I wanted to let the real heat of the day pass before we started the ceremony.
 The boys wore suits, so it was good that we didn’t hold our wedding at noon!